 LASIK, PRK and RK are common refractive vision surgeries that correct myopia (nearsightedness), hyperopia (farsightedness) and astigmatism by altering the shape of the cornea using a laser.
 While these surgeries have a high success rate, eye complications can occur, such as Post-LASIK, Post-PRK and Post-RK ectasia, a corneal distortion or irregularity that causes the cornea to weaken and bulge.

 Those with surgery complications develop vision problems that cannot be fully corrected using glasses or soft contact lenses, as their newly shaped cornea often causes the lenses to easily dislodge.
 For those people, scleral lenses are the ideal option for clear and comfortable vision.

-Speak with Dr. Carole Burns at Professional VisionCare to find out how scleral lenses can help you see clearly and comfortably again.
+Have you experienced complications following your laser eye surgery?
+Speak with Dr. McClure and/or Dr. Johnson at Professional VisionCare to find out how scleral lenses can help you see clearly and comfortably again.

 Why Wear Specialty Contact Lenses For Post-Surgery Complications?

 Post-LASIK, Post-PRK, and Post-RK patients with eye complications tend to experience poor, distorted vision, resulting in an inability to wear standard contact lenses due to their sensitive cornea.
 In fact, attempting to wear soft contact lenses can be extremely painful and can further damage the cornea.